 Breathe Properly to Maximize Your Bodies Effort

 Getting your breathing right might seem obvious if you are going through this list.
 If you are a beginner, you should be practicing your breathing technique.
-Maybe even as much as you practice your bench press form.
+Maybe even as much as you practice your bench form.
 Breathe in as you bring the bar to your chest, breathe out as you push it upward.
-You'd be surprised how much proper breathing can aid your lifting especially when you training to failure.
+You’d be surprised how much proper breathing can aid your lifting especially when you training to failure.
 More on that later.

 Keep Your Elbows Tucked to Protect Your Shoulders

 Proper form is vital for your bench press workouts to be effective.
-Bad form is not how to increase bench press strength; it can cause injury which stops your training dead in its tracks.
+Bad form is not how to build press strength; it can cause injury which stops your training dead in its tracks.
 Be sure on the positive and negative portions of the lift that you keep your elbows tucked.

 Position Yourself Correctly on The Bench Every Time

 Your position on the bench before you lift the bar off is very important.
 It’s not just crucial for maximizing your lifts, but also for your safety.
 You need to be sturdily planted on the bench to do this.
 You want to be sure you aren’t trying to fire a rocket while standing in a canoe.

 - Eyes should be directly under the bar.